DokimiCU/Exile/README.md

 -sky twilight transition doesn't work when emerging from underground.
 Sky is not reset instantly like sound is.
 -weather not saved when all players leave
 -what does "fog" in weather actually do...?
+-weather effects if exposed to sun?? ie. so can't dig a massive pit to stop rain.

 Bed:
 -bed rest wipes physics effects (almost a feature...)